 EMPIRICAL ASSESSMENT

-Under the PTI methodology, the United States records the fastest democratic decline of any consolidated democracy in the modern dataset.
-The velocity of -18 points/year (2023-2025) exceeds Tunisia's post-2019 decline by 60%.
+Under the PTI methodology, the United States records the fastest democratic decline of any consolidated democracy in the modern dataset (PTI-measured; Freedom House shows a more gradual 7-point decline over the same period).
+The PTI-measured velocity of -18 points/year (2023-2025) exceeds Tunisia's post-2019 decline by 60%.
+Note: Freedom House-measured velocity over the same period is approximately -1.4/yr (from 85 to 83), reflecting the index divergence discussed above.
 The most probable near-term destination, based on historical transition rates, is stabilization in the hybrid trap — durable low-quality governance at Stages 5-6.
 Full descent to the tyranny well (Stage 7-8) would require continued acceleration.
+Under the FH-calibrated AR(1) Monte Carlo model (starting at FH L=83), the most probable trajectory shows the US remaining on the democratic plateau with minor fluctuations.
+The hybrid trap prognosis applies specifically to the PTI trajectory.
 If current trends continue, the model projects extended hybrid-regime governance.
 See Policy Implications below for normative assessment.

 Policy Implications & Normative Assessment